-Ideally at a start-up you want to hire people who share first principles; for example, do they believe in closed ecosystems (i.e. Apple) vs. open (i.e. Google), or vertical integration vs. horizontal integration.
+At a startup, you want to hire people who share your principles.
 If you don’t agree on these basic building blocks, you wind up getting into infinite loop arguments that impede execution.

 Once you have people who agree on these first principles, then diversity in thought and background can create a lot of value — and it’s probably worth optimizing around.